 A Health Savings Account (HSA) is an individually-owned, tax-advantaged savings account.
 You may use HSA funds to pay for medical, dental, prescription and vision expenses.
-For information on whose expenses you can cover using this account, see the.
+For information on whose expenses you may cover using this account, see the.
 When contributing money to your HSA via payroll, your contributions are tax-free at time of deposit.

 - HSAs offer a triple tax advantage by making the following tax-free: